 Most tools create drill slots, but we can’t list them all.
 You can use the tips below to identify if a tool generates supported slots.
 You can also always ask us at support.

 Design Tools without drill slots

-These tools cannot generate drill slots.
+Some tools cannot generate drill slots natively.
 Slots from these tools can be indicated on the board outline, but those slots cannot be guaranteed.

 Supported Drill Slot Features

 When using native slot callouts, we support the following

 Plated slots have the same annular ring requirement as plated drills.
 Annular ring specs are listed on the Services page for your board options.